 Year 3 have been enjoying sketching portraits

 of Henry V111.
-They chose thier own art pencils to sketch with initially before adding colour.
+They chose their own art pencils to sketch with initially before adding colour.
 Year 3 found this a very relaxing activity and produced some fabulous portraits.

 In PE, the children will be developing their speed, agility and quickness.
 They will work on their reaction times and how they react to others in relay races.
 Our focus will be on improving running and jumping techniques as well as our aim and throws.
 The children have been working hard on improving their aim and throwing skills.
 We practised improving our ability to react to the defenders.

 Year 3 have been enjoying having weekly sessions with Leeds Rhinos.
-Each week they focus on different skill.
+Each week they focus on a different skill.
 This week the children practised passing a ball and blocking it.
-They used these skills to play mini games of rounders.
+They used these skills to play mini-games of rounders.
 The children loved working as a team to score a rounder.